 An output style defines the information to be included in your references, and how this information should be presented in your written work, both in the text or footnotes and in the bibliography.
 Examples of output styles are APA, Chicago, MLA, Politica, Vancouver, Harvard.

 In addition to field specific requirements for your reference management there may also be requirements and rules for how you manage your references with individual journals and publishers.
-Therefore, always remember to check if there is a guide on how to indicate your references at the journal or publisher you want to publish in.
+Therefore, always remember to check if there is a guide on how to write your references at the journal or publisher you want to publish in.

 If you use generative artificial intelligence (GAI) in your publications, for example ChatGPT, remember to check the guidelines at the publisher or journal you wish to publish in.